fhildeb/lukso-node-guide/7-monitoring/02-node-exporter.md

 ### 7.2.6 Optional Software Removal

-If you want to remove the node exporter tool, stop the running node exporter:
+If you want to remove the Node Exporter tool, stop the running service:

 ```sh
 sudo systemctl stop node_exporter